-We aim to make our registry service centre as welcoming as possible to Koori people.
-Visitors to our service centre are greeted by:
+We aim to make our registry service centre as welcoming as possible to Aboriginal people.
+Our service centre greets visitors with:

 - Aboriginal and Torres Strait Islander flags on proud display.